percona/everest-doc/docs/install/installtoK8.md

         percona-everest-0                                      2/2     Running   2 (10s ago)    10s
         ```

-5. Access the UI/API using one of the following options for exposing Everest, since by these are not accessible through an external IP by default:
+5. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default:

     === "Service Type Load Balancer"
         1. Use the following command to Change the Everest service type to LoadBalancer: